jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 **Josh Richardson - Tennessee**

 Josh Richardson went from a 3-star recruit that was ranked all the way down as the 246th overall player in the 2011 high school class to the 40th overall pick in the 2015 NBA Draft after spending four seasons at Tennessee.

+![All basketball prospects from the 2011 recruiting class that improved their NBA draft position][image9]

 {% include ad-content.html %}